jiyo4476/Young_CSCI2270_FinalProject/README.md

-# Young_CSCI2270_FinalProject
+# Local Mail Server

 My project is going to be a "Local Note Storing Program"

-This program will be used for storing and saving messages, this program in emulate a E-Mail web service although things will be stored using txt files.
+This program will be used for storing and saving messages, this program in emulate a E-Mail web service.

 Data Types Used
-I plan to use a Hash table, with each index as an Red Black Tree, and then each red and black tree will have linked lists running off the names which will store messages and data.
+I plan to use a Hash table, with each index as an Linked List.
+You will be able to log in and send mail, and log out.
-On exit, data will be stored in seperate text file which will be opened with the program is opened.
+On exit, data will be stored in separate text file which will be opened with the program is opened.

-!!!!!DATA IS OUTDATED AND NOT FUNCTIONAL!!!!!!!!

-Finished Data will be Uploaded when I get to my files on my home Desktop.

-If you have Questions Please feel free to contact me at: jiyo4476@colorado.edu or by text preferably,
-720-985-0451

-Jimmy Young